CoveAS/bring-fraktguiden-for-woocommerce/README.md

 `push`

-- (wordpress.org "committers" only) Commits the current source to wordpress.org trunk
+- (wordpress.org "committers" only) Commits the current source to wordpress.org trunk.
+This does not create a new release.

 `clean`